effekt-lang/effekt/examples/tour/regions.effekt.md

 example1Region()
 ```

-## Global
+## Global Mutable State

-It is also possible to allocate a variable globally by allocating it into the built-in region `global`.
+It is also possible to allocate a variable globally by using the reference module `ref`.
 With this, it is possible to write a program which is normally not possible:

 ```
+import ref

 def example5() = {
-  var x in global = 1
+  val x = ref(1)
-  val closure = box { () => x }
+  val closure = box { () => x.get }
   closure
 }
 ```

-We can return a closure that closes over a variable.
-This is only possible because `x` is allocated into the `global` region and therefore has a static lifetime.
+We can return a closure that closes over a mutable reference.
+This is only possible because `x` is allocated on the heap and subject to garbage collection.

 ## References